 His versatility has been carefully cultured and is no natural accident: it means he can draw from any source and influence to support the music in the best way he can.
 He enjoys the fruits of his labours, and a review comparing his playing to "the more lyrical moments of Jaco Pastorius" was as close as most bands come to seeing their bass player cry.

-Such is Matt's worth in low-frequency gold, there appeared to be a real danger of his being poached one day by succesful musicians in better-paid genres.
-This was cunningly resolved by Matt meeting his future wife at a Mabon gig, thus indebting him to this band for life.
+Such is Matt's worth in low-frequency gold, and so prolific his portfolio of bands, there appeared to be a real danger of his being permanently poached one day by successful musicians in better-paid genres.
+This threat was neatly resolved however when Matt met his future wife Jen Ord at a Mabon gig, thus (in our humble opinions) indebting him to this band for life.
 They're happy, we're happy - everyone's a winner!

 Iolo - The Quiet One.